ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

-This specification allocates a CBOR tag to mark Unprotected CWT Claims Sets (UCCS) as such and discusses conditions for its proper use in the scope of Remote ATtestation procedureS (RATS) and the conveyance of Evidence from an Attester to a Verifier.
+This specification allocates a CBOR tag to mark Unprotected CWT Claims Sets (UCCS) as such and discusses conditions for its proper use in the scope of Remote Attestation Procedures (RATS) and the conveyance of Evidence from an Attester to a Verifier.

 This specification does not change {{-cwt}}: A true CWT does not make use of